ChronoByte404/Janex-PyTorch/README.md

 print(response)
 ```

-And there we have it, the code will use a NeuralNet to predict which class your input belongs in, and then uses the Janex library to pick the best response from those available.
+And there we have it, the code will use a triple-layer NeuralNet to predict which class your input belongs in, and then uses the Janex library to pick the best response from those available.